magpylib/magpylib/docs/_pages/user_guide/docs/docs_classes.md

 :::
 :::{grid-item}
 :columns: 12
 **Info:** When multiple Triangles with similar magnetization/polarization vectors form a closed surface, and all their orientations (right-hand-rule) point outwards, their total H-field is equivalent to the field of a homogeneous magnet of the same shape.
 In this case, the B-field is only correct on the outside of the body.
 On the inside the polarization must be added to the field.
-This is demonstrated in the tutorial {ref}`gallery-shapes-triangle`.
+This is demonstrated in the tutorial {ref}`examples-shapes-triangle`.
 :::
 ::::